1. What is Eventum?

 49. When is the bounty going to be over?

 After the crowdsale is finished (see question 49).

 50. I accidentally entered my MyEtherWallet into the settings for bounties.
 I joined later events with MetaMask wallet.
 In which wallet will I receive my rewards?

 Not to worry!
-In the crowdsale, every Alpha participant and investor will be given a chance to finalize and confirm their wallet accounts before the rewards will be sent so you will only be sent the rewards to one account of your choosing.
-INITIAL COIN
+In June, every Alpha participant and / or contributor will be given a chance to finalize and confirm their wallet accounts before the rewards will be sent so you will only be sent the rewards to one account of your choosing

 Eventum will feature a total supply of 500 million tokens, half of which will be distributed to investors in the crowdsale.
 Various allocations are made between core development, legal, marketing and future financing to ensure long-term sustainability

 of Eventum network.

 Yes!
 Eventum Alpha is currently running on Ethereum’s test and later on the main network, so you will be able to send EVT to any ERC-20 compatible wallet.

 53. What is the softcap & hardcap of Eventum’s ICO?